The USDA loan program helps low- and middle-income consumers become homeowners in communities across the country.

 You’ve been preapproved for a USDA home loan.
 Now it’s time to find a home in a USDA-eligible area and make an offer.
 Your preapproval letter shows sellers and agents you’re a lender-verified USDA buyer who can close.
 Keep it close at hand.

 USDA’s property eligibility lies in primarily rural areas.
 But you can also find USDA-eligible homes just outside of major metropolitan areas.
-In fact, huge swaths of the country qualify for USDA financing.
+In fact, huge swaths of the country are eligible for USDA financing.

 Shopping with a real estate agent can help speed up your search for an eligible property.
 A dedicated agent will prioritize your needs and negotiate on your behalf.
 Whether or not you get an agent is completely up to you.

-The USDA loan underwriting process kicks off the moment you hand your lender a signed purchase agreement.
+The USDA loan underwriting process kicks off after you hand your lender a signed purchase agreement.
 Your lender will order the USDA appraisal upon receiving your contract.

 USDA home loans go through two stages of loan approval.
 All parts of your loan, including your income, credit and the property, must be cleared through underwriting first, then USDA.
 Your lender and/or USDA may request additional documents or information before approval can be issued.